Cymbal choke test for edrums and keyboard mapping mode๐

 This example is not working yet, the crash won't get choked.
 It's for pursuing the

-value is written as 54, which assumed as key-number 54 (the choke trigger key number).
-Otherwise, using a new opcodeon_key
+on_lo/hicc133oron_keyopcode implementation, so like example no.4 but without the issue mentioned above.
+Theon_lo/hicc133value is written as 54, which assumed as key-number 54 (the choke trigger key number).
+Otherwise, using a new opcodeon_key=54 could probably simplifying this kind of triggering. -

 An additional workaround for example no.2 and no.3 can be made to solve the "no choke at velocity 127" issue by adding a *silence region to that vel-range with